Azure-Samples/azure-serverless-workshop-team-assistant/5-voting-service.v1/README.md

 # Voting Service

-## Create a serverless service using Node.js and Azure Functions v2
+## Create a serverless service using Node.js and Azure Functions

 ## 1. Overview

 In this part of the workshop we will create a voting service that allows a team to create polls to vote on, and then surface it from the Squire bot.
-We are using the new [cross-platform developer experience](https://blogs.msdn.microsoft.com/appserviceteam/2017/09/25/develop-azure-functions-on-any-platform/) enabled by the Azure Functions runtime 2.0.

 ![Architecture](src/Content/Images/Architecture.PNG)